Contemporary Authors: Publication

-The first edition of Contemporary Authors was released in 1962 and has since become a standard in libraries.
+The first edition of Contemporary Authors was released in 1962.
+The work has since become a standard in libraries.
 As of 1990, it was published twice per year.

 Contemporary Authors has been published in five different series, each assigned its own entry in the International Standard Serial Number database: the original series, not otherwise named; first revision; new revision; permanent; and autobiography series.
 Some of its iterations group multiple volumes into a single printed book.
 As of 2002, it was published both in print and on CD-ROM.

 Gale also provides an online version of Contemporary Authors, which includes updates to previously published biographies, expanded entries, award listings, and other information.
 The online entries are also cross-referenced to other Gale online works, such as the Dictionary of Literary Biography.

 Reception

 In 1985, American Library Association named Contemporary Authors one of the "most distinguished reference titles" of the preceding 25 years.